Lucuma bifera: Uses

 When eaten raw, the very sweet fruit is bright yellow and has a mealy and dry texture.
-In Peru, it is more commonly used as a flavor in juice, milk shakes, and especially ice cream.
+In Peru, it is more commonly used as a flavor in juice, milkshakes, and especially ice cream.
 Its flavor in such preparations has been described variously as being similar to sweet potato, maple syrup, or butterscotch.
 In Peru, manjar de lúcuma (dulce de leche with lúcuma purée) is a dessert.
 Multiple sources describe it as the most popular ice cream flavor in Peru and one of the most popular fresh fruits.